joe-castle/timrjs/README.md

 #### Helper Methods
 There are a number of helper methods available to Timrs.
  - `destroy` - Clears the timer, removes all event listeners and removes the Timr from the store.
- - `formatTime` - Returns the formatted time.
+ - `formatTime` - Returns the currentTime, formatted.
+ - `formatStartTime` - Returns the startTime, formatted.
  - `percentDone` - Returns the time elapsed in percent.
- - `setStartTime` - Changes startTime and returns it formatted.
+ - `setStartTime` - Changes startTime to the one provided and returns it formatted.
 Will stop the timer if its running.
+It's also subject to validation, so will throw an error if the provided time is invalid.
  - `getStartTime` - Returns the startTime in seconds.
  - `getCurrentTime` - Returns the currentTime in seconds.
  - `isRunning` - Returns true if the timer is running, false otherwise.